-UI (User Interface), UX (User Experience), and CX (Customer Experience) are the terms often used interchangeably with different meanings, but they all complement each other and they all work together to create great customer service and experience.
+UI (User Interface), UX (User Experience), and CX (Customer Experience) are terms often used interchangeably with different meanings.
+Still, they complement each other and work together to create great customer service and experience.

-Additionally, each of these aspects of customer experience are also built into the tools and features offered in contact center software and other CX tools.
+Additionally, each aspect of customer experience is built into the tools and features offered in contact center software and other CX tools.

-UI and UX play an important part in the customer onboarding journey and the overall lifecycle of a customer for any product, mobile application, or service.
+UI and UX play an essential part in the customer onboarding journey and the overall lifecycle of a customer for any product, mobile application, or service.

-UI is all about appearance while UX is all about the experience, and aesthetically pleasing UI with a powerful UX results in a successful CX.
+UI is about appearance, UX is about the experience, and aesthetically pleasing UI with a powerful UX results in a successful CX.

-In simpler terms, let’s use an analogy of a car, UI is how the car looks, UX is how the car performs and CX is the overall customer experience of a car that includes its looks and performance combined.
+In simpler terms, let’s use an analogy of a car, UI is how the car looks, UX is how the car performs, and CX is the overall customer experience of a vehicle that includes its looks and performance combined.

 According to Forrester, customers will pay 4.5 times more if the customer experience is good.

 User experience is important.
-A good CX software directly impacts the customer lifetime value with the business.
+A good CX software directly impacts the customer's lifetime value with the business.

 What is User Interface (UI)?

-UI is the first point of interaction between a user and a brand so it should be included in your overall customer experience (CX) strategy.
-It covers the visual aspect of a product and the UI design process involves the improvement of the visual presentation including the use of typography, fonts, images, and other visual elements.
+UI is the first point of interaction between a user and a brand, so it should be included in your overall customer experience (CX) strategy.
+It covers the visual aspect of a product, and the UI design process involves improving the visual presentation, including typography, fonts, images, and other visual elements.

-To enhance the look and catch the user’s attention a UI designer works with design research, branding, design systems, and brand positioning.
+A UI designer works with design research, branding, design systems, and brand positioning to enhance the look and catch the user's attention.
 Responsiveness, interactivity, and prototyping also come under the domain of UI design.